jjvanzon/JJs-Reference-Architecture/apis.md

 JavaScript / TypeScript
 -----------------------

-`JavaScript` was less preferred as an architectural choice. `JavaScript's` weak type system played a role in this choice.
-The strange behavior and trickiness in `JavaScript`, part due to this weak typing, gave it less appeal.
+`JavaScript` was less preferred as an architectural choice. `JavaScript's` weak type system played a role.
+The strange behavior and trickiness in `JavaScript` (part due to this weak typing) gave it less appeal.

-The idea behind `MVC` was lots of server-side.
+The idea behind `MVC` was logic on the server-side.
 Views were in `Razor`.
 Best to keep most logic `C#` was the idea.

-`JavaScript` would easily get bloated code, getting out of hand from a maintainability perspective, was the opinion.
-In `C#` you could refactor, upon which lots of the `JavaScript` might break unexpectedly, with an error message tucked away in some console window instead of right in your face.
+`JavaScript` would easily get bloated, getting out of hand from a maintainability perspective, was the opinion.
+In `C#` you could refactor, upon which lots of the `JavaScript` might break unexpectedly, with an error message tucked away in some console window, instead of right in your face.

 `TypeScript` may have saved the day to cover for the weak typing from `JavaScript`.
 But it wasn't tried yet.